-Police officer laughs about woman killed by patrol car in shocking bodycam video
+Seattle Police officer laughs after woman killed by patrol car in shocking video

 Shocking body cam footage shows a police officer laughing about a woman who was struck and killed by a patrol car in Seattle.

-Jaahnavi Kandula, 23, was killed in January on a crosswalk near her university campus after she was struck by a patrol car while police were responding to an overdose in the South Lake Union neighborhood.
+Jaahnavi Kandula, 23, was killed in January on a crosswalk near her university campus after she was struck by a patrol car and thrown over 100 feet while police were responding to an overdose in the South Lake Union neighborhood.

 Seattle Police said the officer driving the patrol vehicle was responding to a priority-one call when the incident happened.
 The officer was going 74mph in a 25mph speed zone.